e-munivel/BBB/README.md

 WebConf

-WebConf is an open source web conferencing system based on BBB.
+WebConf is web conferencing solution based on BBB.

 WebConf supports real-time sharing of audio, video, slides (with whiteboard controls), chat, and the screen.
 Instructors can engage remote students with polling, emojis, multi-user whiteboard, and breakout rooms.